 demonstrated below.

-to verify it is installed, as you would expect.
-Note that
+file to verify it exists, as you would expect.

 Once the Artifact upload in Step 3 has finished, go to the DEPLOYMENTS tab and click CREATE DEPLOYMENT in order to deploy it to your device.